rzelazko/lime-tracker/README.md

 - Use Firestore instead of dummy data - dashboard
 - Use Firestore instead of dummy data - charts
 - Use Firestore instead of dummy data - reports
+- Switching pages events -> medicaments -> events doesn't work
+- Remove TODO any in Table component
 - Use Firestore instead of dummy data - events
-- Use Firestore instead of dummy data - medicaments